chemodun/X4-UniverseEditor/src/ChemGateBuilder/README.md

 When you click the left mouse button on a sector, it will be selected as the direct or opposite sector in the connection.
 If the selected sector is not available for the connection, like grayed-out sectors in the dropdown lists, the tool will do nothing.

+Note: If you cannot see the sector you need on a map, but is is available in the list - it is probably because the located in cluster which coordinates cannot be aligned to the hexagonal grid.
+It will be a possible problem in appropriate Mod or DLC.

 ##### Clusters and sectors tooltips

 You can hover over the clusters and sectors on the map to view additional information about them: